mirokrastanov/NBA-Dashboard/README.md

 # Tech to be used
 ## Front End side
 - Angular SPA - Incorporates an open source API with NBA data and all of Angular's magic.
+- Update: The project employs a few CUSTOM BUILT web scrapers (built by me) in order to fetch important additional data, unavailable from the open API source I'll use.
+- In addition all of the info will be fetched at preset intervals and stored as a json doc on Firebase to avoid running into forcemajor, issues or maintenance leading to those outside services being unavailable during the project defence.
+- (TBD) I'd also like to setup a secondary layer of backup in the form of a custom back end server that will only be used to replace firebase in case their service somehow fails at the day of the defence too.
+But that is still not certain as there are many tasks still on the dev track for me.

 ## Back End side
 - A Node.js server using Express.js.
+(As a secondary backup layer in case Firebase is in maintenance etc - TBD on whether such a measure would make it to the release date)
-Firebase as a database for hosting the Users and additional application information (TBD).
-Some sort of a encryption and hashing techniques would also be employed (TBD).
+- Firebase as a database for hosting the Users and additional application information (a complete copy of the whole dynamic data that will be fetched by the app).
+- Some sort of a encryption and hashing techniques would also be employed (TBD).

 ## README - NYI (In progress...)
 ## DEMO - NYI (In progress...)